MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 Enable options **View only** to block user input, and **Always on top** to always keep the window on the foreground.

 > [!TIP]
-> If you are running multiple flows in picture-in-picture mode sequencially, it is suggested that you keep the picture-in-picture window open so that the flows run faster, as user authentication and session loading will occur only once.
+> When running multiple flows in picture-in-picture mode one after the other, it's recommended to keep the picture-in-picture window open.
+This ensures faster flow execution, as user authentication and session loading will only happen once.

 ## Trigger a desktop flow from a cloud flow in picture-in-picture